Follow our top 12 tips to protect yourself from any potential harm or difficulties you may face as a woman driver.

 Yes!
 Of course, it’s safe for women driving alone

 Although the risk to women driving alone is greatly exaggerated, you should still take safety measures to protect yourself from any difficulties you may encounter.

 1. The golden rule – never run out of fuel

 No driver wants to be stuck on their own at the roadside, so make sure you keep your petrol tank topped up to avoid running out.

 2. Keep your car serviced and in good running order

-3. Breakdown cover is a great investment
+3. Breakdown cover is a value investment

-Never ever give lifts to strangers.
+Never give lifts to strangers.

 5. Get your keys ready